knative-extensions/eventing-rabbitmq/samples/rabbitmq-mtls/README.md

 ### Overview

-What this demo shows is how to connect to create a RabbitMQ Source that uses mTls for the communication with RabbitMQ instances.
+What this demo shows is how to connect to create a RabbitMQ Broker that uses mTls for the communication with RabbitMQ instances.
 It demonstrates how failed events get sent to Dead Letter Sink while successfully processed events do not.

 ### Components